History of Korean Language Program

-In 1993, Prof. Hyo Sang Lee was hired as a tenure-line faculty for Korean language program.
-Prof. Lee was promoted to Associate Professor in 1999.
+In 1993, Professor Hyo Sang Lee was hired as a tenure-track faculty for the Korean language program.
+Professor Lee was promoted to Associate Professor in 1999.

 In 2005, Korean Conversation Club launched; weekly meetings for conversation practice, movies, TV dramas, and food.

-Currently, four years of Korean language courses are offered along with courses on Korean language and culture as well as on Korean linguistics.
+Currently, four years of Korean language courses are offered along with courses on Korean language, culture, and Korean linguistics.